erikadionn/Erikasrepo/README.md

 # graphics

-A Clojure library designed to ... well, that part is up to you.
+This Clojure library designed to ... well, that part is up to you.

 ## Usage